Alchemist-X/howcryptoworksbook/Chapter_11_NFTs.md

 This technical foundation is powerful, but it introduces a core design tension every project must navigate: **what lives on-chain versus off-chain**.

-### What You Actually Own
+### What Holders Actually Own

 NFTs **unbundle ownership** into programmable pieces.
-Traditional ownership bundles rights: buy a painting and you own the physical object, can display it, can resell it, and (usually) can’t make commercial copies.
+Traditional ownership bundles rights: buy a painting and the owner gets the physical object, can display it, can resell it, and (usually) can't make commercial copies.
 NFTs separate these layers:

-* **Token ownership**: The blockchain immutably records that you control NFT #1234.
+* **Token ownership**: The blockchain immutably records that a holder controls NFT #1234.
-* **Content authenticity**: Typically established by **minting from the creator’s wallet**, not necessarily by a separate signature on the media.
+* **Content authenticity**: Typically established by **minting from the creator's wallet**, not necessarily by a separate signature on the media.
-* **Usage rights**: A separate **license** defines what you’re allowed to do with the content.
+* **Usage rights**: A separate **license** defines what the holder is allowed to do with the content.
 * **Access control**: Smart contracts can grant permissions (e.g., token-gated features) based on token ownership.

 This modularity enables new possibilities.
-You might own an NFT that grants commercial rights to use the artwork in your business, while the image itself lives on IPFS and provenance is anchored by the artist’s wallet.
+An owner might hold an NFT that grants commercial rights to use the artwork in their business, while the image itself lives on IPFS and provenance is anchored by the artist's wallet.
 Each piece is separate and programmable.
 Crucially, **license rights are often governed off-chain and are not always transferable** with the token.

 ### The Copyright Conundrum